What Can I Eat on the GAPS Intro Diet – Stage 3?

 Often I am working with individuals who are quite sensitive or compromised.
 To reduce their inflammation and reactions, I use food sensitivity testing alongside stool testing.

-The information gathered in a comprehensive intake process allows me to determine further what GAPS foods you may need to avoid for your healing progress, as well as what needs to be specifically targeted (and in what order) for your healing improvement.
+The information gathered in a comprehensive intake process allows me to determine further what GAPS foods you may need to avoid for your healing progress and what needs to be specifically targeted (and in what order) for your healing improvement.

 Have experiences or questions about Stage 3 you want to share?
 Please leave a comment!